camahoe/WimWitchFK-24H2/README.md

 - Download and apply 24H2 updates via OSDSUS/OSDUpdate
 - 24H2-specific app removal

-Note: New Outlook and Dev Home are not removable via this method, I'm still working on a way to accomplish this.
+Note: New Outlook and Dev Home are not removable via this method.
+I'm still working on a way to accomplish this.

 Instructions:
 1. Install the WimWitchFK module via PowerShell